Qudos 3 Technical Support

 TSA0007: Adding a Master Document List viewer.

-This article describes the process of setting up a Master Document List viewer outside of the Qudos 3 application.
+For Self-hosted installations, you may set up a Master Document List viewer outside of the Qudos 3 application.
 The viewer is essentially a replica of the Master Document List in Qudos 3.
 It allows users to search, find and open documents without the need to log into the main application.
 It therefore does not have the standard security controls, and should only be placed on a ‘trusted’ site where access is otherwise controlled.
 For that reason it is only available to self-hosted customers.

 TSA0006: Web forms not refreshing: Displaying data from previous record